The Cartier-Quillen-Milnor-Moore theorem in the Post-Hopf case: theorem for algebras

-Therefore by the induction principle, $\gamma_{\rhd}$ has a left and right inverse.
-The convolution algebra is associative, so it implies that the left and right inverse are the same.
-So $\gamma_{\rhd}$ is invertible in $\Hom(H,\Hom(H))$. \end{proof}
+\end{description} Therefore by the induction principle, $\gamma_{\lhd}$ has a left and right inverse. finally as the convolution algebra is associative, it implies the left and right inverse are equal.
+So $\gamma_{\lhd}$ is invertible. \end{proof}